Minerva (1795 ship): Career

+3rd voyage transporting enslaved people (1804–1805): Captain Brown sailed from Liverpool on 4 December 1804.
+In 1804, 147 vessels sailed from England, bound for Africa to engage in transporting enslaved people; 126 of these vessels sailed from Liverpool.

-Nunez and Assini.
-She arrived at Demerara on 30 March 1805, where she landed 215 slaves.
+Minerva acquired captives slaves on the Windward Coast, i.e., between Nunez and Assini.
+She arrived at Demerara on 30 March 1805, where she landed 215 captives.
 She arrived back at Liverpool on 14 October 1805.
 She had left with 33 crew members and she suffered 10 crew deaths on the voyage.